 Let the aromatics come out into the room first.You must let a sauce thicken properly.

-If you add a thickener, but don’t let it bubble, you will not see what consistency you’ve reached.
+If don’t wait for a sauce to bubble after adding a thickener, you will not see what consistency you’ve reached.
 Layer ingredients carefully.

 The order in which foods are layered can make a difference in how each bite feels in your mouth.
 You must not pull things from the oven too quickly — it’s not about time, it about the aroma and the appearance.